-Though a guide will not escort participants through the course, guides will be positioned alongside the river to assure safety.
+Though a guide will not esparticipants through the cort course, guides will be positioned alongside the river to assure safety.
 Risks associated with white water rafting include drowning and contact with rocks located above or below the waterline.

 With the trip so late in the year, Marshall stressed that participants need to dress for the weather.